-You will probably spend more money and time preparing for your wedding day than actually preparing for your marriage.
+Most couples will probably spend more money and time preparing for their wedding day than actually preparing for their marriage.

-We believe if you spent half of the time spent on preparing for your wedding day on preparing for your marriage, you will be well prepared to build a lasting marriage.
+We believe if you spent half of the time spent on preparing for your wedding day that most spend on preparing for their marriage, you will be well prepared to build a lasting marriage.

 That’s why we wrote this First Year of Marriage book to help newlyweds and engaged couples build a strong foundation for their marriage.